 The Health Science Careers program enables juniors and seniors to earn up to 31 college credits in preparation for a career in a health field.
 It is a program that occurs between high schools and Rutgers, SHRP and it is part of the regular high school day at each individual high school.

-Kotoyia Miller and Judeline Noelvil from East Orange High School in East Orange, NJ were awarded the Clint Dozier Academic Acheivement Award.
+Ferima Ballo from Central High School in Newark and Kitans James from East Orange High School in East Orange, NJ were awarded the Clint Dozier Academic Acheivement Award.
 This scholarship was awarded for the students academic achievement for earning the high honor roll for eight consecutive marking periods at their high school.
-Those students received a monetary scholarship and recognition at the last UMDNJ-SHRP Annual Recognition ceremony held at the Pines restaurant on May 21, 2013.
+Those students received a monetary scholarship and recognition at the event on June 5, 2014 at The Rutgers University College Avenune Campus Student center.